kyjohnso/skysplat_blender/README.md

 ## License

 SkySplat_blender is licensed under the MIT License.
 A single file was forked from [COLMAP](https://colmap.github.io/) (utils/read_write_model.py) and it retains the original copyright.

+Brush is built separately and no code is included in SkySplat.
+Also, it is licensed under Apache v2, and this license should be adhered to.

-None of the code from [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) is included in this repo, however, we loosly integrate with it and all of its copyright and license conditions should be adhered to.
+None of the code from [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) is included in this repo, however, if you use it all of its copyright and license conditions should be adhered to.

 ## Future Work